henrik392/youtube-voice-go/README.md

 # YouTube Voice Cloner

-Transform YouTube and TikTok videos into custom AI-generated speech using ElevenLabs voice synthesis technology.
+Transform YouTube and TikTok videos into custom AI-generated speech using Dia TTS voice synthesis technology.

 ## What does it do?

 This application takes a YouTube or TikTok video URL and creates a new audio file with the same content but spoken in a different AI-generated voice.
 Here's how it works:

 1. **Download**: Extracts audio from YouTube/TikTok videos
-2. **Clone**: Creates a voice model from the original speaker
+2. **Analyze**: Processes the original audio for voice characteristics
-3. **Convert**: Transcribes the audio to text
-4. **Synthesize**: Generates new speech using ElevenLabs AI voices
+3. **Synthesize**: Generates new speech using Dia TTS voice cloning technology

 ## Features